My Favorite tangling, Coloring and Shading Supplies

 In this page I will add some of my favorite inking, shading and coloring supplies, to make it easier for those who ask.
+These are my own recommendations and I use these same tools and supplies.
 Keep in mind that the links contained here have affiliate links, that is, when you click through my links to Amazon and get these products, I get a small referral commission -- AT NO ADDITIONAL COST TO YOU.
 You must click through my links, otherwise I won't get the commission: I really appreciate it, it's just a way to support the work I am doing!

 Inking pens and fineliners are used to create the line art of a piece.
 These are my favorite ones:

-One important comment I would like to make: although the names of these particular pens are marked as 005, 01, 02, 03, etc, these numbers DO NOT correspond to the actual width of the pen nib.
+Watch carefully for the TRUE NIB SIZE.
+Some pens are named 005, but their nibs are NOT 0.05MM.
+THAT IS PARTICULARLY TRUE WITH SAKURA PENS.
+Although Sakura are marked as 005, 01, 02, 03, etc, these numbers DO NOT correspond to the actual width of the pen nib.
 You can see that the 005 Sakura Pen is actually a 0.20mm, much thicker than the 0.1mm I enjoy so much.
 I find that a bit confusing.
 Still, they are very good quality and the ink will color over MOST other media, which makes it a favorite amongst artists including me: